Firearm Safety and Policies

-The increase in mass casualty incidents involving firearms across the country, including the tragedy in Virginia Beach, have increased the awareness for the need for improved firearm safety and improved mental health care in the United States and Virginia.
+The increase in mass casualty incidents involving firearms across the country have increased the awareness for the need for improved firearm safety and improved mental health care in the United States and Virginia.

 The medical community includes diverse and differing voices regarding firearms issues.
 MSV’s policies reflect physicians’ critical role in making Virginia the best place to receive care.